Direct High-Resolution Imaging of Earth-Like Exoplanets: External Starshades

-Following the approach in Sec.~\ref{sec:flux_to_snr} and the HabEx Architecture A 4 m off‐axis telescope + 72 m starshade parameters \citep{Gaudi2020_HabEx,Mennesson2016}, we compute the time to detect an unresolved Earth twin at 10 pc and to assemble a resolved $10\times10$ surface map, including all realistic noise sources.
+Following the approach in Sec.~\ref{sec:flux_to_snr} and the HabEx Architecture A 4 m off-axis telescope + 72 m starshade parameters \citep{Gaudi2020_HabEx,Mennesson2016}, we compute the time to detect an unresolved Earth twin at 10 pc and to assemble a resolved $10\times10$ surface map, including all realistic noise sources.